 Money in a pay-on-death bank account.
 If you want to change the beneficiary, contact the financial institution.

 Property held in beneficiary (transfer-on-death or TOD) form.
-This may include stocks, bonds and -- in a handful of states -- real estate or vehicles.
+This may include stocks, bonds and—in the states that allow it—real estate or vehicles.
 To change the beneficiary, you’ll need to make a new beneficiary form, deed, or title document.

 Proceeds of a life insurance or annuity policy for which you’ve named a beneficiary.
 To make changes, contact the insurance company.